Does a wedding invitation make you break out into chills as you worry about your wedding attire?

 A tuxedo is the most formal suit a man can wear.
 Consider it a suit on steroids.
 While both a suit and a tuxedo include a dinner jacket and trousers, there are tell-tale differences between the two pieces.

-A tux jacket has various types of lapels for varying formality levels and does not have any vents.
-It also often includes satin or grosgrain detailing.
-You will find this on the jacket lapel, and also as a stripe along the outer seam of the tuxedo trousers.
+The tuxedo also often includes satin or grosgrain detailing.
+You will find this on the jacket lapel and as a stripe along the tuxedo trousers’ outer seam.
 The trousers on a tuxedo will not have belt loops.

 Buying vs. Renting

 Buying beats renting any day.
 Why pay for a wedding suit that most likely will not fit you as well as a well-tailored purchase?
 And how many other bodies have worn that suit?
 Ick.
 Wearing your own clothes at a wedding is so much nicer.